Greenlight Capital Re (NASDAQ:GLRE) Releases Earnings Results, Misses Estimates By $0.19 EPS

-Greenlight Capital Re (NASDAQ:GLRE – Get Rating) posted its earnings results on Tuesday.
-The financial services provider reported $0.71 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.90 by ($0.19), MarketWatch Earnings reports.
-Greenlight Capital Re had a net margin of 2.99% and a return on equity of 3.80%.
+Greenlight Capital Re (NASDAQ:GLRE – Get Rating) announced its quarterly earnings data on Tuesday.
+The financial services provider reported $0.71 EPS for the quarter, missing the Zacks’ consensus estimate of $0.90 by ($0.19), MarketWatch Earnings reports.
+Greenlight Capital Re had a return on equity of 3.80% and a net margin of 2.99%.

-Several large investors have recently bought and sold shares of GLRE.
-Citigroup Inc. raised its stake in shares of Greenlight Capital Re by 110.2% in the fourth quarter.
-Citigroup Inc. now owns 6,584 shares of the financial services provider’s stock valued at $52,000 after acquiring an additional 3,452 shares during the last quarter.
-BNP Paribas Arbitrage SA increased its holdings in shares of Greenlight Capital Re by 57.0% in the third quarter.
-BNP Paribas Arbitrage SA now owns 7,964 shares of the financial services provider’s stock valued at $59,000 after purchasing an additional 2,892 shares in the last quarter.
-The Manufacturers Life Insurance Company acquired a new stake in shares of Greenlight Capital Re in the fourth quarter valued at approximately $87,000.
-Bank of America Corp DE increased its holdings in shares of Greenlight Capital Re by 21.4% in the fourth quarter.
-Bank of America Corp DE now owns 28,575 shares of the financial services provider’s stock valued at $223,000 after purchasing an additional 5,044 shares in the last quarter.
-Finally, Millennium Management LLC acquired a new stake in shares of Greenlight Capital Re in the third quarter valued at approximately $293,000.
-Institutional investors own 45.30% of the company’s stock.
+A number of hedge funds and other institutional investors have recently made changes to their positions in the business.
+Wells Fargo & Company MN raised its stake in shares of Greenlight Capital Re by 427.4% during the 2nd quarter.
+Wells Fargo & Company MN now owns 166,193 shares of the financial services provider’s stock worth $1,517,000 after purchasing an additional 134,683 shares in the last quarter.
+Bank of New York Mellon Corp raised its stake in shares of Greenlight Capital Re by 4.5% during the 3rd quarter.
+Bank of New York Mellon Corp now owns 113,980 shares of the financial services provider’s stock worth $842,000 after purchasing an additional 4,871 shares in the last quarter.
+Susquehanna International Group LLP raised its stake in shares of Greenlight Capital Re by 105.0% in the 4th quarter.
+Susquehanna International Group LLP now owns 102,754 shares of the financial services provider’s stock valued at $806,000 after acquiring an additional 52,627 shares in the last quarter.
+JPMorgan Chase & Co. raised its stake in shares of Greenlight Capital Re by 18.5% in the 4th quarter.
+JPMorgan Chase & Co. now owns 79,299 shares of the financial services provider’s stock valued at $622,000 after acquiring an additional 12,400 shares in the last quarter.
+Finally, Invesco Ltd. raised its stake in shares of Greenlight Capital Re by 5.0% in the 3rd quarter.
+Invesco Ltd. now owns 82,707 shares of the financial services provider’s stock valued at $611,000 after acquiring an additional 3,974 shares in the last quarter.
+Hedge funds and other institutional investors own 45.30% of the company’s stock.

 Greenlight Capital Re Ltd. operates as a specialist property and casualty reinsurance company.
 It specializes in underwriting traditional property and casualty reinsurance, risk innovation, and strategic partnerships.
 The company was founded on July 13, 2004 and is headquartered in Camana Bay, Cayman Islands.